 I know that it isn’t feasible for you to quit vaping altogether.
 However, you can adopt some methods to lower the side effects of vaping on your teeth and gums.

 If you want to keep smiling from ear to ear and flash your teeth without worries, follow these points:

 - Opt for vape juices with low nicotine strength/content.

 - Remember to stay hydrated during your vaping sessions.

 - Brush your teeth twice a day using fluoride toothpaste.
-Be careful not to brush immediately after vaping as doing so can weaken the enamel; wait for at least half-an-hour before brushing.
+Be careful not to brush immediately after vaping, as doing so can weaken the enamel.
+Wait for at least half an hour after using e-cigarettes before brushing.

 - Remember to keep your gums healthy, too, to prevent inflammation of the gums.
 To keep gums as they should be, floss often.

-Planning to stop smoking but don’t know how?
-Reach out for vaping devices to take your first step towards a smoke-free life.
-There are many vaping devices that provide you a smoking-like experience, albeit in a healthier manner.
+Are you planning to quit smoking but don’t know how?
+Reach out for e-cigarettes to take your first step towards quitting cigarettes.
+Many vaping devices provide you with a smoking-like experience, albeit in a healthier manner.

-Lower the nicotine strength of your vape juice as you become less reliant on nicotine.
+Also, lower the nicotine strength of your vape juice as you become less reliant on nicotine.
 Then, quit vaping altogether because, even though we need more research to thoroughly understand the additional side effects and symptoms of vaping and e liquids, your gums and teeth will thank you.

 Remember, vaping should be used as a medium to help you stop smoking.
 Don’t abuse it.